 - if you live with other people who share the cost of your rent and/or Council Tax, your claim will only be calculated on your share of the rent or Council Tax

-- if you're away from home for a period of time we may still be able to continue helping you - please read our Away from home guide (PDF, 190kb).
+- if you're away from home for a period of time we may still be able to help.

 We'll work out your Council Tax Reduction entitlement by looking at: